 I recently received an embroidery kit as a gift.
 I am not what one might call “crafty,” and by that I mean every time I try to do something like that, I rage quit.
 But this is a great opportunity to try something new and let myself be bad at it.
 Think about something creative you could do simply for the delight of doing it.
 Have a dusty guitar you’ve been meaning to learn how to play?
 A book you’ve been meaning to read?
 Why not give it a shot?

-I’ll go through this more in my upcoming post “How to Work from Home Like a Boss,” but just to give you a sneak peek–setting boundaries on how you spend your time is a great way to add some normalcy to your life.
+I’ll go through this more in my upcoming post “The One Thing You Need When Working from Home,” but just to give you a sneak peek–setting boundaries on how you spend your time is a great way to add some normalcy to your life.
 Think of boundaries as freedom within limits.
 When I first started working for myself, the freedom was initially intoxicating.
 And then it became overwhelming.
 So I started implementing boundaries on when I would begin working, when I would socialize, how much time I would spend on social media, meal prepping, and setting deadlines.
 I give myself permission to adjust as needed and have an ideal that I’m working toward.
 But having a general sense of how I need to spend my time in order to reach my goals has been a game changer.

 For some of you, financial uncertainty is a huge burden right now.
 I’m sure you’re already thinking along these lines, but in case you’re looking for budgeting resources and ways to set boundaries with your spending, NerdWallet is a great resource.
 Please do not extend that boundary to a hesitancy to reach out to a friend or neighbor if you need help.